What is Overcollateralization?

 The lender lacks a real estate background and would choose to sell the property quickly should the borrower default on its loan.
 With the information provided above, which property would the lender want the borrower to pledge as collateral?

 Answer: Given that the lender is looking to quickly sell the property in the case of default, the lender would most likely want the borrower to pledge Property B. Although Property A’s fair value is $1,000,000, the real estate market it is situated in sees infrequent property transactions.
 As a result, it may take some time for Property A to be sold on the market for its fair value.

 Overcollateralization and Credit Enhancement

 Overcollateralization is a credit enhancement technique and limits the credit risk faced by the creditor.
-By posting collateral whose value is greater than the loan value, credit risk is minimized – the lender could liquidate the collateral to redeem any potential loan losses.
+By posting collateral value that is greater than the loan value, credit risk is eliminated – the lender could liquidate the collateral to redeem any potential loan losses.

 For example, if the collateral value were $500,000 and the borrower defaults on a loan with a face value of $400,000, the lender would see an easier time redeeming the defaulted loan amount than a collateral value of $300,000.

 Overcollateralization is a common credit enhancement technique in securitized products such as mortgage-backed securities (MBS) and collateralized loan obligations (CLO).
 Even if some of the underlying payments are late or in default, holders of securitized products can still receive their principal and interest payments.

 A business owner is seeking a $100,000 loan.
 The business owner finds a lender who can lend the full amount but with an interest rate per annum of 10%.
 To help reduce credit risk faced by the lender and negotiate a lower interest rate, the business owner offers property with a liquidation value of $150,000 as collateral for the loan.